Medical Oncology at St. Mary's: physicians

 Dr. Schaffer attended the University of Richmond in Richmond, Virginia, for her undergraduate degree.
 She received her medical degree from the Philadelphia College of Osteopathic Medicine and completed her residency at the Medical Center of Delaware and oncology fellowship at the Medical College of Virginia.
 She was a consulting associate at Duke University Medical Center for five years and in private practice in Richmond for two years.
 Dr. Schaffer is board certified in internal medicine and medical oncology.

-Our nurse practitioner, Megan Cannon, received her Bachelor of Science in Nursing, Magna Cum Laude and Masters of Science in Nursing from Virginia Commonwealth University School of Nursing.
+Our nurse practitioner, Megan Cannon, received her Bachelor of Science in Nursing, Magna Cum Laude and Master of Science in Nursing from Virginia Commonwealth University School of Nursing.
 Megan is certified by the American Academy of Nurse Practitioners.
 In February 2006, Megan was inducted as a member of Sigma Theta Tau Honor Society.
-She began her nurse practitioner career in clinical research with Virginia Commonwealth University Massey Cancer Center.
+She began her nurse practitioner career in clinical research with VCU Massey Cancer Center.
 When not at work, she enjoys spending time with her husband and two young girls.